Gartham/meme-bot/README.md

-# bot template
+# Meme Bot
- A template repository for Discord bot projects.
+ A meme bot for Gartham's server.